edoardottt/pwdsafety/README.md

 Then just write **pwdsafety** in your terminal.

+Or, if you are on another OS, just pwd-safety$ go run main.go inside pwd-safety folder.

 It reads from standard input the entered password.

 First, it searches in known-pwd1.txt and known-pwd2.txt files if there is the password or the reverse password.